webforj/webforj-documentation/docs/installation/docker_user.md

 ## 3. Running Your Application

-Once the container has been created, DWCJ applications can be run within the container instead of locally.
+Once the container has been created, Webforj applications can be run within the container instead of locally.
 First, it is necessary to configure the POM file of your project correctly.
 Once this is done, going to a specific URL in the browser will show the application.

 ### Configuring your POM file

-Running a DWCJ project in the Docker container will require the use of the DWCJ Install Plugin, which can be configured using your POM file.
+Running a Webforj project in the Docker container will require the use of the Webforj Install Plugin, which can be configured using your POM file:
-A full summary of the customization options can be found [at this link](https://github.com/DwcJava/dwcj-install-maven-plugin), but the following steps are necessary:

 Create a new `<plugin>` entry in `<plugins>` section of POM.
 The following code shows a starting entry that can be used and tweaked as